marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/disassembly.md

 Using a **dental pick**, carefully remove the clamping spacers from the detector.
 Place them into a petri dish.
 Remove the MCP Cover and place it into a petri dish.

 Once again using the **dental pick**, carefully remove the leaf spring from the detector.
-To best remove the spring, insert the leaf spring into the
+To best remove the spring, insert the dental pick into the small slot for the MCP Mid voltage, and pull up.
+To remove the circular wedge, push the part towards the side walls and use the friction against the side wall to pull the wedge up.
+Be careful to not scratch the MCPs throughout this process.

 <div class="row">
   <div class="column">